The China-Europe Water Platform

 Partners

-In China, there is direct cooperation with Beijing Water Authority, the Chinese Academy of Urban Planning and Design and the Changde municipality.
-The Chinese Ministry of Water Resources and the Ministry of Housing and Urban-Rural Development bear ultimate responsibility.
+In China, there is cooperation with the Ministry of Water Resources, Beijing Water Authority, the Chinese Academy of Urban Planning and Design and the Changde municipality.